top of page

 Change Management: the clue is in the name

-In unravelling the roles of Leaders and Managers of change, we see the term 'change management' often evoking the sense of urgency, adaptability, and transformation.
-But essentially its an umbrella concept that brings in programs and projects, large and small, Subject Matter Experts, willing adopters and organisational leaders.
+The term 'change management' often evokes a sense of urgency, adaptability, and transformation, but its true meaning is revealed when we unravel the distinct roles of Leaders and Managers.
+Essentially, it's an umbrella concept encompassing programs and projects (large and small), Subject Matter Experts, willing adopters, and organisational leaders.
 One topic we regularly confront in change management is the role of the Leader versus the role of the Manager.

 An image of an office waiting area featuring two photographs on the wall.
 One is of a change leader addressing a large crowd and the other is of a change manager working at her desk